SingAvi/Bulk_Youtube_DL/README.md

     >  Install the "pythube" library for the python-script
 ```
-function test() {
-  console.log("notice the blank line before this function?");
-}
+Windows/Mac/Linux - $ pip install pytube

 ```

    >  Add your links in the ".txt" file provided with the project.

    >  Open Terminal and push down to the directory of the project.

    >  Execute by typing
        >  python bulk_download.py

   Let it Run until shows 100% completed.